-The Greek phrase translated to this actually indicates that nothing happens to any of us outside of God's will.
+This Greek phrase actually indicates that nothing happens to any of us outside of God's will.
 The word ἄνευ means without "one's will or intervention" according to the lexicon.

-In other words, everything that takes place, takes place because the Supreme Being allows that to happen.
+In other words, everything that takes place takes place because the Supreme Being allows it to happen.
 He is in complete control and nothing happens outside of His will.

-This is a critical lesson for Jesus' students and all of us.
+This is a critical lesson for Jesus' followers.
 But does it assume there is no freedom of choice?
-That all things are per-arranged?
+That all things are pre-arranged?

 And the Supreme Being also allows us to make other choices - each typically stemming from this ultimate choice.